Private Equity Networking: A Step-by-Step Guide (2025)

 Step 3: Nailing the Private Equity Networking Informational Interview

-You got a “yes”!
-Now make the most of it.
+So you got that “yes”… now let’s make the most of it.

 - Research Them & Their Firm Thoroughly: Understand their background, career path, firm’s strategy, recent deals/news.